In the console, you can turn Performance Insights on or off when you

 specifying --enable-performance-insights

-.
-Or turn off Performance Insights by specifying --no-enable-performance-insights
+To turn off Performance Insights, specify --no-enable-performance-insights

 .